 The Common Application Form (CAF) is the application form for all co-ordinated school applications made through the local authority.
-For the purposes of this guide, CAF would refer to the paper form version of the application process that parents/carers can make online via the North East Lincolnshire Citizen Portal.
+For the purposes of this guide, CAF would refer to the paper form version of the application process that parents/carers can Apply Online via the North East Lincolnshire Parent Portal.